Key Points

 The big question would be, which ones?
 Do I randomly choose the combinations to run?
 No, you must retain what is called orthogonality.
 In other words, you must select your combinations so that they are balanced and independent and that you run each factor the same number of times at both the low level as well as the high level.
 Your Black Belt or Master Black Belt can assist you in doing this.

-Doing a fractional factorial or other screening design has a number of benefits but also disadvantages..
+Doing a fractional factorial or other screening design has several benefits but also disadvantages..

 Having fewer runs will reduce the cost of your experiment.

-If you are using less runs then you will be able to complete your experiment in less time.
+If you are using fewer runs then you will be able to complete your experiment in less time.

 Since you’re not running every possible combination, you lose information regarding interactions.
 This also means you have a lower resolution.